YARD2/PIC16F1-USB-Bootloader/README.md

   or win32 samples application in C and Delphi
 - Multiple bootloaded PICs can be attached to the USB bus, as long as each one is programmed with a different serial number.
 The serial number can be specified when assembling the bootloader.
 - Bootloader Version support
+- LVP programming can be selected
 - Bootlaoder LED blinking support on PIN RC3
 - Drop USB and wait before reset (is a bit more secure)
+- Analoge Mode for PIN Cx is disabled, Must be enabled in your app if you need it.
+(For Switches and LED support)
 - The bootloader does support hot-plugging
     To reprogram the firmware on a self-powered device, the User Application have to disable Timer1 (if you use LED support), disable all interrupts drop the USB, wait, and goto 0x001C.